Madirasi: Production

 After 21 years, Jayaram and Shaji Kailas finally collaborated on a movie.
-The last time they were seen together was for the movie Kilukkampetty released in 1991.
+The last time they were seen together was for Kilukkampetty released in 1991.
 "Jayaram and I have been discussing to do a movie for four to five years.
 When I did the script for Madirasi, I thought Jayaram was the apt person to essay the role," says Shaji.

 Release

-The film, initially planned to be released in October, was then announced to have a 23 November release.
-The film was again postponed to 7 December and the reason for the delay was the theater strike.
+The film, initially planned to be released in October, was announced for a 23 November release.
+It was again postponed to 7 December due to theater strike.